Statements on research data management in funding proposals

 - Documentation and data quality

-- Storage and technical archiving
+- Storage and technical archiving during the project

 - Legal obligations and conditions

-- Enabling of subsequent reuse and long-term accessibility
+- Data exchange and long-term data accessibility

 - Responsibilities and resources

-Please also describe how the institutions involved in the project will contribute to data and information management.
+The following points are also highlighted (the text is taken from the guidelines for Individual Research Grants):“Please also describe how the institutions involved in the project will contribute to data and information management.

 If you have already provided more detailed information on the handling of research data in an explanation as part of your preliminary work, work programme or elsewhere, you may refer to those descriptions and limit yourself to supplementary information at this point.

-Should your project not use or generate data to a relevant extent, please explicitly state this to be the case.
+Should your project not use or generate data to a relevant extent, please explicitly state this to be the case.”

-You can also apply for funds for RDM-specific expenses exeeding the usual basics that every university is expected to provide.
+You can also apply for funds for RDM-specific expenses exceeding the usual basics that every university is expected to provide.
 Such expenses could, for example, consist in costs for additional personnel tasked with elaborating data for optimal re-use, or costs for data publishing.
 If you plan to commission external service providers, check whether they have a schedule of fees or get an individual quote in time.

 Please take into account the information and especially the FAQ at the DFG website on research data.